 A good video gets donations.
 A great video gets donors adding zeros to their checks.

 Too often clients buy video production services on price and then wind up not being able to use the video or, worse, not getting the results intended.
 The video did not really solve the communication problem, so in essence the money spent was wasted.
-If you have a run-of-the-mill video, no matter where you show it, it will not produce results.
+If you have a run-of-the-mill brand film, no matter where you show it, it will not produce results.

 Money spent on good communication to achieve a strategic purpose is not an expense; it is an investment.

-You need to start by fashioning a great video – one coming from a strategy that targets the specific audience and moves them to action.
+You need to start by fashioning a great video – one coming from a video strategy that targets the specific audience and moves them to action.
 Your video reflects your institution, so you want a video that tells your story and makes it shine.
 Then, word will spread; people will share it; interest will blossom.

 Story creates brand.
 You want the best story.
 Then you need to get it seen.